staruml/staruml-csharp/README.md

 * converted to _C# Class_. (as a separate `.cs` file)
 * `visibility` to one of modifiers `public`, `protected`, `private` and none.
 * `isAbstract` property to `abstract` modifier.
-* `isFinalSpecification` and `isLeaf` property to `sealed` modifier.
+* `isFinalSpecialization` and `isLeaf` property to `sealed` modifier.
 * Default constructor is generated.
 * All contained types (_UMLClass_, _UMLInterface_, _UMLEnumeration_) are generated as inner type definition.
 * Documentation property to C#Doc comment.
 * Annotation Type is converted to C# attribute class which extends System.Attribute and postfix of class is Attribute.
   (cf. class testAttribute:System.Attribute)

 ### UMLAttribute